 It's available direct from Bethesda.
 The publisher started offering it for free to celebrate the 15th anniversary of the game.
 As if we don't feel old enough already.

 25. Starcraft II

-One of the biggest games to ever hit the PC/Mac landscape is Starcraft II, a competitive real-time strategy game whose Wings of Liberty installment is just one of three parts of the campaign.
-At one time, it was a phenomenon in South Korea, but the scene fizzled out a bit when MOBAs like League of Legends and Dota 2 took the world by storm.
+Among the most popular games to ever hit the PC/Mac landscape is Starcraft II, a competitive real-time strategy game whose Wings of Liberty installment is just one of three parts of the campaign.
+At one time, it was massive in South Korea, but the scene fizzled out a bit when MOBAs like League of Legends and Dota 2 hit the scene.
 Maybe that’s why Blizzard decided to convert Starcraft II to the free-to-play business model.

 26. Wolfenstein 3D

 Interested in knowing what Wolfenstein was before The New Order?
 Wolfenstein 3D is now free, and will transport you to the year 1992 when celebrity game developers John Carmack and John Romero paired up to make a shareware game like nothing before it.

 Wolfenstein 3D took concepts from Muse Software's Castle Wolfenstein and Beyond Castle Wolfenstein to create a three-dimensional first-person shooter that would later inspire the development of Doom.

 Keep in mind while playing that while Wolfenstein 3D was cutting edge for its time, it's perhaps not what you would expect from a first-person shooter of today's standards.
 Still, it's an easy and free way to experience game history in an old-school World War II game rich with narrative about, well, shooting Nazis in the face.
 Don't expect to be blown away by the story in the same way as the Wolfenstein franchise's more recent entries, however.

 27. Team Fortress 2